hpcoloma/itat/README.md

 - ***datetime:*** The datetime module provides classes for manipulating dates and times.
 It offers various functionalities for working with dates, times, time zones, and timedelta objects.
 In IT Asset Tracker, it was used to handle date and time information associated with updating the stock, such as logging check-in/check-out timestamps.

 - ***gspread:*** The gspread library is a Python wrapper for the Google Sheets API.
 It enables developers to interact with Google Sheets programmatically, allowing tasks such as reading/writing data to spreadsheets, formatting cells, or managing worksheets.
 In IT Asset Tracker, it was used to store and retrieve asset-related data in Google Sheets, providing a centralized and accessible storage solution.

+- ***re:*** The re module is Python's built-in regular expression library, which provides support for pattern matching and string manipulation using regular expressions.
+It allows you to search for specific patterns within strings, extract substrings, replace text, and perform various other text processing tasks based on user-defined patterns.
+In IT Asset Tracker, the re module was used for parsing and validating input data, extracting relevant information from text fields, or enforcing data format standards.

 ### User Defined Modules
  - [file_texts](https://github.com/hpcoloma/itat/blob/main/file_texts.py) was used to store long texts and ASCII arts.
 ### Programs and frameworks